-Why Your Newborn Should Play on the Floor
+Why Your Baby Should Play on the Floor

-What if I told you that you already have everything you need to support and promote your baby’s motor development?
+What if I told you that you already have everything you need to support and promote your baby’s motor development from the second they are born?
 That’s right!
 Placing your baby on the floor is actually the best place for them to learn, grow, and develop.
 But why is this true?
 Let’s first look at the progression of motor development to see how baby’s body is made to grow and develop.

 The first year of life is the most dramatic in terms of baby’s development.
 Baby literally goes from curled up in a ball and not being able to move or extend their limbs, to holding themselves upright and walking (or getting very close to walking!) around their first birthday.
 Amazing!